PeasyOrders

 If customers will not change, the distributor's choice is either to live with manual re-keying or to put a capture layer in front of the back office.

 The capture layer is the bet PeasyOrders makes: meet the customer where they already are.
-Take their email, their text, their photo of a handwritten list, their voicemail.
-Turn that into a structured order draft that flows into the distributor's existing QuickBooks Online (or Excel, or Google Sheets) workflow.
+Take their email — and the PDF or spreadsheet that comes attached.
+Add their phone and texted orders in one click.
+Turn that into a structured, reviewed order draft that exports to QuickBooks Online as an Estimate by default (configurable), or to Google Sheets or CSV.

 This does not eliminate portals.
 For some buyer segments — large customers with structured procurement processes — portals work fine.
 For the long tail of small and mid-size customers, the capture layer is usually the more honest answer.